Rothes Wind Farm

 Rothes Wind Farm has established a community benefit fund as part of its ongoing commitments to communities in the vicinity of the wind farm.
 The purpose of the fund is to enable communities to carry out improvements to their local area in ways which benefit the local environment, local amenities or tourism.

 Whilst we build and operate wind farms we also focus on reducing the impact on local communities and the area’s ecology.
-Each year the wind farm allocates an amount of money to the community council, which administers its disbursement to the community.
+Each year the wind farm allocates an amount of money to local community groups in the area, which administers its disbursement to the community.